MiguelZablah/ReusableCode/README.md

 // Pager restar
 /*
-* Return a string that ca be use for debuging
+* Return a string that can be use for debuging
 * Deletes storage of pager in cookies
 */
 pager.restart();